turtle-robotics/TURTLE-Knowledge-Base/docs/source/Mechanical_and_Design/3d_printers.rst

 2. **Start the print**

    - Insert the SD card into the printer.
    - From the printer menu, select the sliced file and start the print.
    - Confirm material selections if prompted.

-4. **During the print**
+3. **During the print**

    - Please monitor the first two layers to ensure proper adhesion before leaving the lab.
    - If filament runs out, the Bambu AMS will only auto-switch if it has at least two spools of the same material, manufacturer, and color.
 It does not know any of these things, and therefore can be told what it needs to auto-switch if nesessary.

-5. **Post-print**
+4. **Post-print**

    - Allow the bed to cool so parts release cleanly.
-   - Clean up any scrap filament; if you do not know whose part it is, please place it in the bin labeled "Free Stuff".
+   - Clean up any scrap filament; if you do not know whose part it is, please place it in the bin labeled "Homeless Prints".

 Reach out to an officer in the lab if you have any issues or questions during the printing process!